neowinx/planeteers/README.md

 We are following with the main theme of naming our projects with a [ planeteers ](https://captainplanet.fandom.com/wiki/Captain_Planet_and_the_Planeteers) name within AireLibre.
 Refer to [ this answer ](https://github.com/melizeche/AireLibre#por-qué-linka) for more information about that

-[ Ma-ti ](https://captainplanet.fandom.com/wiki/Ma-Ti) is the planeteer of south america and [Suchi](https://earth27.fandom.com/wiki/Suchi) was it's pet monkey
+[ Ma-ti ](https://captainplanet.fandom.com/wiki/Ma-Ti) is the planeteer of south america and [Suchi](https://earth27.fandom.com/wiki/Suchi) was his pet monkey

 ### Why not LoRaWAN?